 #9: Light Brown Hair with Bronze Highlights

 Light brown hair with bronze highlights can create richness in the hair’s overall appearance while having tons of dimensions.
-To keep hair looking richer and less dull, use color-safe products and avoid applying purple shampoo.
+Use color-safe products to keep hair looking richer and less dull, and avoid applying purple shampoo.

 #10: Caramel Blonde Highlights for Brown Locks